zedif/julia-introduction/episodes/03-types.md

 `BigFloat` is an arbitrary precision floating point number type.

-And signed and unsigned integer types for 8, 16, 32, 64, and 128 bits, for
+And there are signed and unsigned integer types for 8, 16, 32, 64, and 128 bits,
-example:
+for example:

 ```julia
 > Int8(32)